Honda CR-X: Overview

 The Honda CR-X was completely redesigned by late 1987 for the 1988 model year.
 The wheelbase increased 10 cm overall, length increased by 3.2 in and width is nearly 2 in wider than the previous model.
 The suspension was completely redesigned.
-Honda abandoned the original torsion bar in the front and beam axle with trailing link in the rear in favor of a 4-wheel double-wishbone suspension.
+Honda abandoned the original torsion bar in the front and beam axle with trailing link in the rear in favor of a 4-wheel double wishbone suspension.
 The larger design and revised suspension brought improvements in handling as well passenger and cargo space versus the previous generation.

 The CR-X received a mild refresh for the 1990 model year.
 The VTEC equipped models also received a makeover with updated bumpers, lights, hood, brakes, suspension and dashboard design amongst other features.
 Additionally, some of these design changes were added to the concurrent non-VTEC models.

 One of the options for the Japanese Domestic Market (JDM) CR-X was a glass roof, a fixed glass panel which stretched from the top of the windshield to the top of the hatch opening.
 Relatively common in Japan, these are sought-after models in other markets.

 Japanese and European market drivetrain

 Outside of North America, the second generation CR-X was available with a 1.5-litre SOHC 4-cylinder engine or an updated version of the 1.6-litre DOHC 4-cylinder (ZC) engine.
-Many of these were fitted with fuel injection as standard.
+Most variants were fitted with fuel injection as standard.
+European/general market cars were also available with a single-cam 1.6-litre engine with 16 valves.